 To sustain and strengthen preeminence in research and higher education, the University must continue to foster and protect an environment of openness and academic freedom.
 Avenues of inquiry should be unlimited, participation in research and the academic community unrestricted, and dissemination of knowledge unfettered.

 The university will not undertake research with restrictions on openness or academic freedom on its campus.
 Examples of unacceptable restrictions include a prohibition on publication or other forms of dissemination, required external approval of research results before publication, or exclusion of members of the university community from participation in research.
 In particular, foreign faculty, students, or scholars should not be singled out for restriction in access to the university's educational and research activities.
 Most research can be conducted in accord with this policy and the ideals of freedom of inquiry and open exchange of knowledge.

 The university recognizes that, in some instances, the best interests of society will mitigate against broad participation in research and the open exchange of information.
-In cases of research to be conducted on campus or as part of assigned duties, the vice chancellor for research and graduate education may, in accordance with Wisconsin law, grant exceptions to this policy and accept research contracts involving government security classifications or other similar restrictions on participation in research or access to or dissemination of research results, if all of the following are satisfied: 1) the research must further national security interests; 2) the educational interests of all participating students must be adequately protected; 3) appropriate facilities, infrastructure, and administrative resources must be available for the research, either on campus or at an off-campus site; and 4) the sponsors of the research must cover all additional costs associated with the security requirements of the research.
+In cases of research to be conducted on campus or as part of assigned duties, the vice chancellor for research may, in accordance with Wisconsin law, grant exceptions to this policy and accept research contracts involving government security classifications or other similar restrictions on participation in research or access to or dissemination of research results, if all of the following are satisfied: 1) the research must further national security interests; 2) the educational interests of all participating students must be adequately protected; 3) appropriate facilities, infrastructure, and administrative resources must be available for the research, either on campus or at an off-campus site; and 4) the sponsors of the research must cover all additional costs associated with the security requirements of the research.
 If the requirements are not met, the University will decline or discontinue the research.
 Work conducted off campus and as an outside activity must be reported (per UWS 8) and reviewed for potential conflicts of commitment by the relevant dean and department to ensure that the activity does not interfere with assigned and/or required duties and responsibilities.